Cura : Care Beyond Boundaries Logo

 • Infection or delayed healing

-• Peri-implantitis, a progressive inflammatory condition that can affect bone support
+• Peri-implantitis, a progressive inflammatory condition that can affect bone support around implants

 When To Seek Help

 Seek prompt clinical review for fever, increasing swelling, persistent heavy bleeding, spreading redness, severe pain that does not improve or sudden changes in breathing or swallowing.
-If the bridge feels loose, your bite changes suddenly or you notice pus or persistent bad taste, arrange evaluation quickly.
+If the bridge feels loose, your bite changes suddenly or you notice pus or a persistent bad taste, arrange evaluation quickly.

 Turkey